 Sound bars don't get better than this.
-The Yamaha YSP-4100 is as large as it is because the bar houses an integrated subwoofer, a digital sound processor and numerous sound drivers and includes 40 -- yes, four oh -- speakers that are directed by Yamaha's Intellibeam technology to place surround-sound effects more precisely than any other virtual surround-sound system, with excellent audio quality to match.
-Only the MartinLogan Motion Vision (*Est. $1,500) comes close to delivering the same experience, reviewers say, though that sound bar lacks the Yamaha's bells and whistles.
+The Yamaha YSP-4100 is as large as it is because the sound bar houses an integrated subwoofer and 40 -- yes, four oh -- speakers that are directed by Yamaha's Intellibeam technology to place surround-sound effects more precisely than any other virtual surround-sound system, with excellent audio quality to match.
+Only the MartinLogan Motion Vision (Est. $1,500) comes close to delivering the same experience, reviewers say, though that sound bar lacks the Yamaha's bells and whistles.

 Bulky, but beautiful.
-There's no two ways around it: At over 40 inches long and 8 inches deep, the Yamaha YSP-4100 is big.
-Very big.
+There's no two ways about it: At over 40 inches long and 8 inches deep, the Yamaha YSP-4100 is big ... make that very big.
 However, reviewers appreciate its looks, and an automated calibration function will have you up and running smoothly in minutes.
 The sound bar is chock full of ports for all your connection needs, as well.
 While a subwoofer isn't included -- and not all think one is necessary -- Yamaha does put an adapter into the box that lets you wirelessly connect any subwoofer to the YSP-4100.